ahhyun-moon/6613-artificial-intelligence/sports-analytics/README.md

 ### **Hungarian Algorithm (Association):**
 The Hungarian Algorithm is a solution for the assignment problem, or maximum/minimum-weighted bipartite matching problem.
 A cost matrix is computed as the intersection-over-union (IOU) distance between each detection and all predicted bounding boxes from the existing targets.
-The assignment is solved optimally using the Hungarian algorithm.
 If the IOU of detection and target is less than a certain threshold value called IOUmin then that assignment is rejected.
 This technique solves the occlusion problem and helps maintain the IDs.

 # Task2: Deep-SORT Implementation (50 points)